-- Do you think this official apology was necessary? - As a senator, would you have voted for or against the resolution? - What do you think were the effects of this resolution? - Can you think of anything else that could be or needs to be done?
+- Do you think this official apology was necessary?
+As a senator, would you have voted for or against the resolution? - What do you think were the effects of this resolution? - ▶ Do you think this apology was enough?
+If not, what more could be or needs to be done?